Dispatches From Afghanistan: Mouses, Goats, and Snakes, Oh My!

 I laughed and said, “Mas Salaami.”

 Some days later I had a visit from Labor One.
-(See the Wheeless Wheelbarrow post) The Labor guys were responsible for the twice-daily cleaning of the Ablution Units.
+(See the Wheeless Wheelbarrow post) The Labor guys were responsible for the twice-daily cleaning of the Ablution Units, Among myriad other responsibilities.

 “Labor One!
 What brings you to my humble LSA Office?”
 I greeted him.